aptech/docs/docs/CR-csvReadSA.rst

 ::

-    //Row range will be from line 1 to line 25 row_range = { 1, 25 };
+    // Row range will be from line 1 to line 25 row_range = { 1, 25 };

-    //Load the data from rows 1 to 25 into 's' s = csvReadSA("myfile.csv", row_range);
+    // Load the data from rows 1 to 25 into 's' s = csvReadSA("myfile.csv", row_range);

 Read all rows from a range of columns